What I want for Kitchener

 Meaningful Community Engagement

-Community engagement is about more than looking at bulletin boards, online surveys and using post-it notes.
+Community engagement is more than surveys and sticky notes.
+It means real conversations.

 Affordable Housing